rimblas/tk-recent-page-views/README.md

-# TK Recent Page Views
+# Recent Page Views

 ## What is this?
-The Recent Page Views module offers two features:
+The Recent Page Views module offers two features for your Oracle APEX applications:

 * Keep track of the most recent pages an application user has viewed.
 * Implement a User Viewing/Editing Warning (simplified record lock) notification.